estevaozr/rove_r2-4k/README.md

 # Rove R2-4k Dashcam metadata extractor
-This is a Python3 script that can extract the metadata (Date/Time, License Plate, Speed, GPS and Accelerometer) data from the video files that the [Rove R2-4k](https://www.rovedashcam.com/products/rove-r2-4k-car-dashcam) dashcamera.
+This is a Python3 script that can extract the metadata (Date/Time, License Plate, Speed, GPS and Accelerometer) data from the video files that the [Rove R2-4k](https://www.rovedashcam.com/products/rove-r2-4k-car-dashcam) dashcamera creates.

 It has been tested with the current latest [firmware](https://www.rovedashcam.com/pages/update-firmware-rove-r2-4k-dash-cam) of the camera: `ROVE R2-4K 07-07-2020 V3`